-Chip Power-Down via PD
+Chip Power-Down via \overline{PD}

-The AD9516 can be put into a power-down condition by pulling the $\overline{PD}$ pin low.
-Power-down turns off most of the functions and currents inside the AD9516.
-The chip remains in this power-down state until $\overline{PD}$ is brought back to Logic High.
-When woken up, the AD9516 returns to the settings programmed into its registers prior to the power-down, unless the registers are changed by new programming while the $\overline{PD}$ pin is held low.
+The AD9518 can be put into a power-down condition by pulling the \overline{PD} pin low.
+Power-down turns off most of the functions and currents inside the AD9518.
+The chip remains in this power-down state until \overline{PD} is brought back to Logic High.
+When woken up, the AD9518 returns to the settings programmed into its registers prior to the power-down, unless the registers are changed by new programming while the \overline{PD} pin is held low.

-The PD power-down shuts down the currents on the chip, except the bias current necessary to maintain the LVPECL outputs in a safe shutdown mode.
+The \overline{PD} power-down shuts down the currents on the chip, except the bias current necessary to maintain the LVPECL outputs in a safe shutdown mode.
 This is needed to protect the LVPECL output circuitry from damage that could be caused by certain termination and load configurations when tristated.
 Because this is not a complete power-down, it can be called sleep mode.

-When the AD9516 is in a $\overline{PD}$ power-down, the chip is in the following state:
+When the AD9518 is in a \overline{PD} power-down, the chip is in the following state:

 - The PLL is off (asynchronous power-down).

 - The VCO is off.

 - The CLK input buffer is off.

 - All dividers are off.

-- All LVDS/CMOS outputs are off.

 - All LVPECL outputs are in safe off mode.

 - The serial control port is active, and the chip responds to commands.

-If the AD9516 clock outputs must be synchronized to each other, a SYNC is required upon exiting power-down (see the Synchronizing the Outputs-SYNC Function section).
+If the AD9518 clock outputs must be synchronized to each other, a SYNC is required upon exiting power-down (see the Synchronizing the Outputs-SYNC Function section).
 A VCO calibration is not required when exiting power-down.